Learn how to create a faux quilted holiday pillow using patterned HTV and hand embroidery! Download my free polar bear

-The pattern for this pillow case is designed to fit a 20″ pillow and used an easy envelope closure in the back so the pillow case can easily slip on and off the pillow form.
+The pattern for this pillow case is designed to fit a 20″ pillow and uses an easy envelope closure in the back so the pillow case can easily slip on and off the pillow form.
 The 20″ pillow is the perfect size for a couch throw pillow and was large enough to not only fit my design but also to make an impact in our room.
 It really is crazy how switching up your pillows can instantly make your home feel ready for the holidays!

-I used my Cricut Explore to cut the polar bear and his hat but cut the border by hand using a paper trimmer.
+I used my Cricut Explore to cut the polar bear and his hat but cut the border pieces by hand using a paper trimmer.
 It was fun to mix the Patterned Iron-On with hand stitching – it really makes the Iron-On look like quilted fabric!
 Below is the step-by-step tutorial, plus you can grab the free template and SVG cut file!
 Yay!

 DIY Polar Bear Pillow